izugn/Incu_log_tool/github-readme.md

 # ESPPF Incubation Log Analyzer

-A Python-based desktop application for analyzing and visualizing incubation data from embryo incubators.
+A Python-based desktop application for analyzing and visualizing sensor datalog of a specific incubator.
 This tool processes CSV log files to generate comprehensive statistics and interactive charts, making it easier to monitor and analyze incubation parameters over time.

-## Overview

-The ESPPF Incubation Log Analyzer is designed to help embryologists and laboratory staff monitor and analyze critical parameters from embryo incubation systems.
+The main purpose of this software tool is to help Helpdesk agents and service technicians daily work with troubleshooting the device in question.
 It provides an intuitive graphical interface for:
 - Loading and processing incubation log files
 - Calculating statistical metrics over specified time periods
-- Generating detailed visualizations of key parameters
+- Generating detailed visualizations of key parameters (sensor readings, alarm state, incubator door openings)
-- Monitoring system performance and environmental conditions

 ## Key Features

 ### Data Analysis
 - Processes multiple CSV log files from incubation systems
-- Calculates comprehensive statistics including min, max, average, median, and standard deviation for:
+- Calculates statistics including min, max, average, median, and standard deviation for:
   - Temperature control
   - CO₂ concentration and flow
   - O₂ concentration